prajurock/kedro-mlflow/docs/source/05_framework_ml/01_why_framework.md

 - anayze their metrics, finetune their hyper parameters
 - submit their predictions as data (i.e. as a file) to Kaggle

 The very important issue which arises with such a workflow is that **you completely ignore the non reproducibility which arises from the preprocessing (encoding, randomness...)**.
 Most Kaggle solutions are never tested on an end to end basis, i.e. by running the inference pipeline from the test data input file to the predictions file.
 This facilitates very bad coding practices and teaches beginner data scientists bad software engineering practice.

-`kedro-mlflow` enable to log the inference pipeline as a Mlflow Model (through a `KedroPipelineModel` class) to ensure that you deploy the inference pipeline as a whole.
+> `kedro-mlflow` enables to log the inference pipeline as a Mlflow Model (through a `KedroPipelineModel` class) to ensure that you deploy the inference pipeline as a whole.

-#### Inference and training are entirely decoupled
+#### Issue 3: Inference and training are entirely decoupled

-As stated previous paragraph,

-- nobody cares about inference before deployment (cf previous paragraph)
-- This is where difficulty arise for the data scientist

-As a consequence, data scientists deploy models (trained) rather than pipelines, e.g. a zip and a very long & obfuscated script which do a lot of poorly related things (both data visualisation, training, inference, extra statistical analysis...)

-This makes everything 1) very hard to modify 2) very hard to correct 3) very long to deploy beacause there are a lot of manual tests
+As stated previous paragraph, the inference pipeline is not a primary concern when experimenting and developing your model.
+This raises strong reproducibility issues.
+Assume that you have logged the model and all its parameters when training (which is a good point!), you will still need to retrieve the code used during training to create the inference pipeline.
+This is in my experience quite difficult:

+- in the best case, you have trained the model from a git sha which is logged in mlflow.
+Any potential user can (but it takes time) recreate the exact inference pipeline from your source code, and retrieve all necessary artifacts from mlflow.
+This is tedious, error prone, and gives a lot of responsibility and work to your end user, but at least it makes your model usable.
+- most likely, you did not train your model from a version control commit.
+While experimenting /debug, it is very common to modify the code and retrain without committing.
+The exact code associated to a given model will likely be impossible to find out later.

+> `kedro-mlflow` offers a `PipelineML` (and its helpers `pipeline_ml_factory`) class which binds the `training` and `inference` pipeline, and a hook which autolog such pipelines when they are run.
+This enables data scientists to ensure that each training model is logged with its associated inference pipeline, and is ready to use for any end user.
+This decreases a lot the necessary cognitive complexity to ensure coherence between training and inference.

-#### data scientists do not deliver pipelines, and consequently do not handle business objects
+#### Issue 4: Data scientists do not handle business objects

-scenario: movie review
-The data scientist imagine that someone will deliver a one hot encoded matrix with the dictionary he has defined!!

-> Lots of recoding, hardly possible to modify, high operational risk, cannot update the model

-#### Many other problems not addressed here

-Latency, data underlying distribution over time, model decay, data access...
+It is often said that data scientists deliver machine learning *models*.
+This assumes that all the preprocessing will be recoded the end user of your model.
+This is a major cause of poor adoption of your model in an enterprise setup because it makes your model:

+- hard to use (developments are need on the client side)
+- hard to update (it needs code update from the end user)
+- very error prone (never trust the client!)

+If you struggle representing it, imagine that you have developed a NLP model.
+Would you really ask your end user to give you a one-hot encoded matrix or BERT-tokenized texts with your custom embbeddings and vocabulary?

+Your model must handle business objects (e.g. a mail, a movie review, a customer with its characteristic, a raw image...) to be usable.

+> Kedro `Pipeline`'s are able to handle processing from the business object to the prediction.
+Your real model must be a `Pipeline`, and the `KedroPipelineModel` of `kedro-mlflow` helps to store them and log them in mlflow.
+Additionally, `kedro-mlflow` suggests how your project should be organized in "apps" to make this transition easy.

 ### Overcoming these problems: support an organisational solution with an efficient tool